psu-online-education/bls-data-conversion/README.md

 1. BLS data intake
    - (MKTG Analytics) new .xlsx file is generated
      - Option 1 (MKTGA): pushed to data-intake branch (pref. by GH client)
+       - Create GH accounts for MAMR?
+Would need to be added to org external collaborators?
+Branch permissions?
+       - MAMR uses GitHub Desktop to push to data/intake
      - Option 2 (MKTGA, Actions): new file/version created in SharePoint, webhook triggered to pull into data-intake branch
      - Create readable diff file for json?
 MKTGA would like?
 2. Initial conversion/validation